-3. Hudson Seed Stitch Scarf Kit
+3. Quick and Easy Seed Stitch Scarf or Cowl Knitting Kit

 The seed stitch is a lovely pattern that’s created by alternating knits and purls across the row.
 This kit makes the scarf even easier, delivering both the yarn and the pattern right to your door.
 All you have to provide is the needles!